asmaier/haddock/README.md

     $ brew install poetry

+Before you can upload packages to PyPi you need to create an account at PyPi, activate 2FA (e.g. use Google Authenticator) and create an API-Token.
+Then you can configure poetry to use the API-Token like

+    $ poetry config pypi-token.pypi <your-api-token>

-You can then build and upload the package to Pypi simply by
+You can then build and upload the package to PyPi simply by

     $ poetry build    # will build both sdist and wheel
     $ poetry publish  # by default publishes to PyPi